cockroachdb/docs/src/current/v24.1/essential-alerts-self-hosted.md

 <br>[`sys.cpu.host.combined.percent-normalized`]({% link {{ page.version.version }}/essential-metrics-self-hosted.md %}#sys-cpu-host-combined-percent-normalized)

 **Rule**
-<br>Set alerts for each of the listed metrics:
+<br>Set alerts for each node for each of the listed metrics:
 <br>WARNING:  Metric greater than `0.80` for `4 hours`
 <br>CRITICAL:  Metric greater than `0.90` for `1 hour`